 -h Print help text to standard output and exit. library Generate a library instead of an executable.
 Appends . dll to the name indicated by the $-\circ$ option to determine output file names. -o outfile Where to write the result.
 If the source program is named 'foo.fut', this defaults to 'foo'. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -W Do not print any warnings.